Skip to main content

 What does the STCA do?

-The key point of the STCA is that it prevents people from claiming asylum in Canada if they enter an official land border crossing with the U.S. The idea is that asylum seekers should make their claim in the first safe country they can.
+The key point of the STCA is that it prevents people from making a refugee claim in Canada if they enter an official land border crossing with the US and anywhere in between.
+The idea is that refugee claimants should seek protection in the first safe country they reach.

-Because some people might not consider the U.S. as a safe country, and because the procedures for assessing asylum claims differ, the legality of the STCA is in question.
+Because some people might not consider the US as a safe country, and because the procedures for assessing refugee claims differ, the legality of the STCA is in question.

-People who have entered Canada (at any place along the border) and do NOT qualify for an exception under the STCA will be given an exclusion order from Canada and returned to the U.S. the same day.
-Canadian authorities will notify U.S. authorities at the US port of entry.
+People who have entered Canada (at any place along the border) and do NOT qualify for an exception under the STCA will receive an exclusion order from Canada and be returned to the US the same day.
+Canadian authorities will notify US authorities at the US port of entry.

-People will not be able to re-enter Canada for one year and they will NEVER be allowed to make another asylum claim in Canada.
+People will be banned from re-entering Canada for one year and will NEVER be allowed to make another refugee claim in Canada.
+They will have 15 days to request a Judicial Review of this decision from the Federal Court of Canada.

 What would suspending the STCA do?

-Some organizations, such as the Canadian Council for Refugees, Refugee 613 and Bridges Not Borders, are calling for the suspension of the STCA so that Canada would evaluate asylum claims independently of U.S. decisions.
+Some organizations, such as the Canadian Council for Refugees, Refugee 613 and Bridges Not Borders, are calling for the suspension of the STCA so that Canada would evaluate refugee claims independently of US decisions.

 For more information